 One of our clients discovered, for example, that their Customer Managers were already appreciated by their customers for their technical expertise – they had strong relationship equity.
 The problem was that they weren’t leveraging their equity to create value for their customers and new revenue opportunities for their own company.

-A baseline self-assessment taken at the start of the Global Partners Training Total Customer Focus™ program revealed that the Customer Managers were proactively proposing a better solution to equipment performance problems less than 60% of the time (see graph below).
+A baseline self-assessment taken at the start of the Global Partners Training Total Customer Focus™ Service Training program revealed that the Customer Managers were proactively proposing a better solution to equipment performance problems less than 60% of the time (see graph below).
 Likewise, they were routinely looking for ways to go beyond the customer’s basic requirements approximately half the time.